-The ongoing TED Conference in California makes me thing back to the remember TED Global that was held in Arusha, Tanzania in 2007.
+The ongoing TED Conference in California makes me think back to remember TED Global that was held in Arusha, Tanzania in 2007.
 From the opening talk by Euvin Naidoo President to the last talk President Jakaya Kiwkete this TED conference was a unique event; it was a magical event full of euphoric, optimistic and inspiring moments.
 Links, networks and friendship were formed and the path was set out to open a new chapter for Africa, through business & investment, with diseases & poverty largely eradicated.
-Sadly in 2009 not much has change in the continent and even some of the shining economic models then like Kenya, Nigeria, South Africa, have had politics overshadow and handicap their economic ambitions.
+Sadly, in 2009, not much has changed in the continent and even some of the shining economic models then like Kenya, Nigeria, South Africa, have had politics overshadow and handicap their economic ambitions.

 – Heard about Twitter in Arusha, but only signed up last month.
 It’s a bigger world than blogging, and fills in a lot of the gaps e.g. found something unique, but too small to post, or you just want to share in a second via mobile phone?
 Twitter’s the answer!

 – Never has much interest in photography as a blog tool, but got a camera now, so fellow shutterbugs – Hash, Mental, Afromusing, Mweshi – your influence has rubbed off, and I’ll be throwing in random photos of travel and daily work events here are a few

 would you steal these hotel sandals?Getting some love

 – Bankelele is listed as one of the 100 best blogs to learn about Africa

 – not sure how the selection was made, but there are some interesting reads on that list 87 Bankelele.
 Banking and business are at the forefront of this blog written by a Nairobi banker.

 – The best way to learn about blogs in other parts of Africa or the non-Western (US, Europe) world is through Global Voices

 .
 They have a post that mentions the top-ranked blogs in Africa